Ieroklis Stoltidis

 Crucial goals against eventual champions Panathinaikos FC and AEK Athens FC in 2003/04 endeared him to supporters.
 Stoltidis also relished his first taste of UEFA Champions League football, scoring twice in five appearances.

-During the 2005/06 season, he started in the first eleven in the Greek El Clasico, Panathinaikos vs Olympiakos, and went on to score in Olympiakos' 0-2 victory.
-In Norway, Stoltidis is mostly famous for a fatal tackle on Per Ciljan Skjelbred, which broke the 18-year-old's leg.
-[1]
+During the 2005/06 season, he started in the first eleven in the Greek El Clasico, Panathinaikos vs Olympiakos, and went on to score in Olympiakos' 0–2 victory. .
+Stoltidis finished the 2005/06 season with another Olympiakos double as well as the award for Greek Footballer of the Year.

 Statistics